sivakar12/EyeRefresh/README.md

 - AppDatabase: Data layer using Room library to store the state transitions.
 This is the central source of truth for the state transitions
 - BroadcastListener: To handle the scheduled reminders and the actions coming from the notifications
 - Notifications: Using AlarmManager and Notification API to schedule notifications.
 From the notifications actions can be taken
-- UI: Styled using the brand new Material You desgins from Google and Constraint Layout to make the views responsive
+- UI: Styled using the brand new Material You desgins from Google and Jetpack Compose
 - Settings: Settings are stored in Shared Preferences and durations can be set (mostly for debugging purposes)

-## States

-- PAUSED
-- REMINDER_SCHEDULED
-- REMINDER_SENT
-- REFRESH_HAPPENING

-## Events

-- SCHEDULING_TURNED_ON
-- SCHEDULING_PAUSED
-- REMINDER_DUE
-- SNOOZE_REQUESTED
-- REFRESH_STARTED
-- REFRESH_TIME_UP
-- REFRESH_COMPLETED
-- REFRESH_CANCELLED
-- OPEN_APP (for opening app from notification through broadcast receiver)

-## Notification Types

-- TIME_FOR_REFERSH
-- REFRESH_TIME_UP

 ## State Transitions